Optimal Control with Natural Images: Efficient Reinforcement Learning using Overcomplete Sparse Codes: A Scalable Benchmark for Efficient Image Representations

-\subsection{A Scalable Benchmark for Efficient Image Representations}
+\section{A Scalable Benchmark for Efficient Image Representations}

-We would now like to design a simple and robust benchmark for the purpose of assessing alternative image representations for reinforcement learning with natural image sequences.
-The number of states of the benchmark should scale to arbitrarily large numbers, its cost structure should be simple and easy to implement over long horizons, and its transition probabilities should correspond to a natural image generator that is easy to implement.
+Natural images used for optimal control in (\ref{linear})--(\ref{iter2}) are computationally inefficient when using raw image pixels, as will be demonstrated shortly.
+It turns out to be much better to use some type of image representation.
+We now present a simple and robust benchmark for the purpose of comparing alternative image representations for optimal control tasks.
+This benchmark is designed to satisfy three important requirements: 1) the number of states should scale to arbitrarily large numbers, 2) the dynamics and cost structure should scale to arbitrarily long horizons and be easy to implement, and 3) greedy policies should be suboptimal.